 Go to Abstract submission portal.
-Key in the required information and upload the abstract before 31 May 2020.
+Key in the required information and upload the abstract before 2 May 2021 (new COVID-19 postponement date).
 There is no fee for submitting an abstract.

-Once you have received an email acceptance of your abstract, you should submit your full paper by 31 July 2020.
+Once you have received an email acceptance of your abstract, you should submit your full paper by 15 July 2021 (new COVID-19 postponement date).
 Please note that we have a standardised style.

 For EAEA Members:

 If the submitting author is a current member of the EAEA (having paid fees during the calendar year prior to submission) there is no submission fee.
 They may directly proceed to the Full Paper Registration Portal.
 They should key in the required information (inclusive of EAEA membership number) and upload their paper.

 The full paper submission fee is RM500 (inclusive of Malaysian Sales and Services Tax), in addition to conference registration fees.

 - The submitting author is required to register and make online payment for full paper submission fees at the Sunway e-payment portal.
 Please leave the “Student ID” box blank.